MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/purchasing.md

+---
+title: ""
+description: ""
+author: ""
+manager: "robinarh"
+ms.date: "08/24/2016"
+ms.topic: "topic"
+ms.prod: "CommonDataModel"
+ms.service: ""
+ms.technology: "CommonDataModel"
+keywords: ""
+audience: "Developer, IT Pro"
+ms.assetid: ""
+---

 # Purchase
 ## PurchaseOrder (Purchase Order) Entity
 A first offer for a commercial engagement that the company issues to a supplier.
 The PurchaseOrder entity indicates the types, quantities, prices, and delivery timelines for products and services.

 Field | Description
 ---|---